Personal

 problem and major reconstruction would have been needed.

-Boric Acid + Sugar is the recommended mix (3 parts Borax to 1 part sugar)
+Boric Acid + Sugar is recommended for getting rid of bugs...
+Mix (3 parts Borax to 1 part sugar)

 for getting rid of roaches.
 It's extremely effective because the Borax